proxima-one/docs/Introduction.md

 This problem incorporates two subsets:

 - Range Queries
 Ranges can be proven to be complete by looking at the ends of a sorted Merkle Trie, and building a partial Merkle Trie from it.
 This shows that there is no element outside of the desired range, and allows the querier to prove that every element within the query can build the partial tree.
 This topic has been breached in the Google [Sparse Merkle Trie](https://github.com/google/trillian), and [github discussions](https://gist.github.com/chris-belcher/eb9abe417d74a7b5f20aabe6bff10de0).
+In this case, we use a Merkle trie (a deterministically sorted tree) to ensure sorting, and we submit range queries to the keys.

 - Filter Queries
-Filters where multiple requirements can be met,
+Filters where multiple requirements can be met, can be done by indexing an entity according to multiple constraints, submitting range queries to these different indexes and then doing a union or intersection based on the results of these queries.

+One difficulty of this approach is the difficulty of combining multiple range queries at the same time.
+The naive approach would be to include every element within the ...